 Has anyone ever considered looking up at the clouds and thinking “only if I knew what cloud space is?” or “what could possibly be considered the Internet of Things?”
 Perhaps the first measure to acceptance is understanding.
 Let’s take it a spectrum further, what if consumers understood the “Internet of Things” and the role it plays while operating their smart devices?

 Maybe if more people understood what and how the internet works, that would ease much uncertainty among consumers and stakeholders alike.
 Many stakeholders look at security first when considering the “Internet of Things.”
 Suppose it is first beneficial to them, but it is the consumer who gets the best utilization from the tools and services.
-Besides, how does the company know what to secure of it doesn’t understand it’s network operating system, needless to mention how do to comply with regulations.
+Besides, how does the company know what to secure if it doesn’t understand its network operating system, needless to mention how to comply with regulations.

 While technology advances daily, are the policies and regulations on the same spectrum as the functions and use of the internet – attempting to connect and link a definition to the terms, use, and license of “Internet of Things?”
 Lately, we have learned that the internet is a tool of many features, but most importantly being able to understand the meaning to apply any effective measure has yet to be a milestone marked at the moment.
 A functional definition could be a universal starting point for both the stakeholder and the consumer.
 Perhaps that’s very complex, similar to the “Internet of Things.”